- If you use tobacco, quitting smoking is BY FAR the #1 thing you can do to enhance your health and your life!

 If you use tobacco, quitting is the most important thing you can do to enhance and maintain optimal health.

 This section summarizes the most important information you need to know about quitting smoking.
-For additional infomation consult the "For Those Who Want to Know More" section below.
+Consult `Your Guide to Quitting Smoking for Good`for a detailed plan.

 The typical smoker takes 10-12 puffs per cigarette.
 Someone who smokes 10 cigarettes a day will send 100-120 puffs of smoke into their lungs.
 Each puff contains over 4,000 compounds, many of which are toxic and known to cause cancer or other health problems.